endurodave/AsyncMulticastDelegateModern/README.md

 ## Related repositories

+The repositories below utilize the delegate library in different multithreaded applications.

 * <a href="https://github.com/endurodave/AsyncStateMachine">Asynchronous State Machine Design in C++</a> - an asynchronous C++ state machine implemented using an asynchronous delegate library.
 * <a href="https://github.com/endurodave/IntegrationTestFramework">Integration Test Framework using Google Test and Delegates</a> - a multi-threaded C++ software integration test framework using Google Test and Delegate libraries.
+* <a href="https://github.com/endurodave/Async-SQLite">Asynchronous SQLite API using C++ Delegates</a> - an asynchronous SQLite wrapper implemented using an asynchronous delegate library.

 ## Library Comparison